raveberry/raveberry/docs/privileges.md

 Configures whether network traffic is forwarded from the hotspot to the other interfaces i.e. whether the devices connected to the hotspot have internet access.
 Internally uses `iptables`.

 * **Remote**:
 Configures whether Raveberry is reachable through a remote URL.
 Uses a reverse ssh tunnel to connect to a worldwide accessible server controlled by you.
-See `raveberry-remote` for an example nginx configuration file.
+See [remote.md](remote.md) for a guide on how to setup this feature.

 * **Reboot**: You can also reboot the webserver and the system from the settings page.